KatherineMichel/digital-commonplace/README.md

 https://www.youtube.com/watch?v=XTcqlOFhpPI

 https://twitter.com/feross/status/1310054243559063552 | Feross 🧙🏼‍♂️✨ on Twitter: "@KatiMichel Let me know how you like it.
 I poured my heart into making that course!" / Twitter

-https://twitter.com/karpathy/status/1325154823856033793 | Andrej Karpathy on Twitter: "How to become expert at thing: 1 iteratively take on concrete projects and accomplish them depth wise, learning “on demand” (ie don’t learn bottom up breadth wise) 2 teach/summarize everything you learn in your own words 3 only compare yourself to younger you, never to others" / Twitter https://www.smashingmagazine.com/2020/11/playfulness-code-supercharge-fun-learning/ | Playfulness In Code: Supercharge Your Learning By Having Fun — Smashing Magazine

 http://www.collaborativefund.com/blog
 https://search.firstround.com/lists